OfficeDev/Excel-Add-in-JS-CollegeBudgetTracker/Readme.md

 ## Try it out
 ### Code editor version

-The simplest way to deploy and test your add-in is to copy the files to a network share.
+The simplest way to deploy and test your add-in is to copy the manifest to a network share.

-1. Create a folder on a network share (for example, \\\MyShare\CollegeBudgetTracker) and copy all the files in the Code Editor folder.
+1. Create a folder on a network share (for example, \\\MyShare\CollegeBudgetTracker).
-2. Edit the <SourceLocation> element of the manifest file so that it points to the share location from step 1.
-3. Copy the manifest (CollegeBudgetTrackerManifest.xml) to a network share (for example, \\\MyShare\MyManifests).
+2. Copy the manifest (CollegeBudgetTrackerManifest.xml) to a network share (for example, \\\MyShare\MyManifests).
-4. Add the share location that contains the manifest as a trusted app catalog in Excel.
+3. Add the share location that contains the manifest as a trusted app catalog in Excel.

     a.
 Launch Excel and open a blank spreadsheet.